 - Salt - just a small amount for added flavour.
 Salt with chocolate is a winning combination.
 Feel free to leave out if you're watching your salt levels.

 - Sugar - this vegan chocolate dessert only uses a small amount as the banana gives extra sweetness.
-I prefer to use coconut palm sugar (affiliate link) but any sugar will do.
+I prefer to use coconut palm sugar but any sugar will do.

 You can replace the banana with some apple instead.
-Or if you leave out altogether (which will change the texture a bit) you will need to add an extra bit of sugar (may be a couple of tbsp) as the banana gives it a lot of sweetness.
+Or if you leave out altogether (which will change the texture a bit) you will need to add an extra bit of sugar (maybe a couple of tablespoons) as the banana gives it a lot of sweetness.

 Yes!
 Other types of beans will work.
 The vegan chocolate mousse just may not have quite so dark a colour if you use lighter beans e.g. chickpeas.

 This recipe was developed by Vanessa, one of the original co-founders of this site.
 Vanessa is now working on her plant based health coaching business, Energise and Thrive Plant Based.
 She helps people get high energy, great health, and balanced eating with delicious plant-based food.

 She’s also brought out her FREE Guide - 5 Steps to Balanced Plant Based Eating which you’re welcome to download.
 Of course, all the recipes she has created for The Vegan Larder (like this one!) will remain here for you to access.